SharinganTech/FEC-Main/README.md

 ## Ratings & Reviews
 #### Features
-- Filter reviews by both rating and query
+- Breakdown of ratings based on certain characteristics and review data
-- Visual represention of the breakdown of product ratings and characteristics
+- List of reviews that can be filtered by rating and sorted by different factors
-- A custom form for adding reviews
+- A form for adding reviews

 ![fec-rr-readme](readMeImages/RatingsAndReviews/RatingsAndReviews.jpg)